narakeet/examples/voices/README.md

 ## Available voices

-Check out the Video Puppet [Available Voices](https://www.videopuppet.com/docs/voices/) page for an up-to-date list of voices and to try them out.
+Check out the Narakeet [Available Voices](https://www.narakeet.com/docs/voices/) page for an up-to-date list of voices and to try them out.

 ## Next steps